opendocsg/slw-judgments-backfill/2013_SGHC_251/report.md

 **The prosecution’s submissions**

 12     When the law provides a maximum sentence for an offence, that maximum sentence is reserved for the worst type of cases.
-This expression should be understood to be marking out a range and an offence may be within it notwithstanding the fact that it could have been worse than it was (see _Sim Gek Yong v Public Prosecutor_ [1995] 1 SLR(R) 185 at [12]).
+This expression should be understood to be marking out a range and an offence may be within it notwithstanding the fact that it could have been worse than it was (see _Sim Gek Yong v Public Prosecutor_ <span class="citation">[1995] 1 SLR(R) 185</span> at [12]).

 13     Where the law provides for a limited choice of the death penalty or of life imprisonment, neither of the options should be considered the default position.
 Instead, all the facts and circumstances must be taken into consideration in order to determine if the accused person ought to suffer the death penalty ( _Sia Ah Kew and others v Public Prosecutor_ [1974 – 1976] SLR(R) 54).
 In that case, which involved kidnapping for ransom, the Court of Appeal opined that the maximum sentence would be appropriate where the manner of the kidnapping or the acts or conduct of the kidnappers were such as to outrage the feelings of the community.
 The Court of Appeal also held that it would be wrong to take the view that the alternative sentence of life imprisonment should be imposed only when there were some very exceptional circumstances which did not justify the imposition of the death penalty.

-14     The views in _Sia Ah Kew and others v Public Prosecutor_ were endorsed by the Court of Appeal in _Panya Martmontree and others v Public Prosecutor_ [1995] 2 SLR(R) 806.
+14     The views in _Sia Ah Kew and others v Public Prosecutor_ were endorsed by the Court of Appeal in _Panya Martmontree and others v Public Prosecutor_ <span class="citation">[1995] 2 SLR(R) 806</span>.
 This was a case of gangrobbery with murder under s 396 of the Penal Code (Cap 224, 1985 Rev Ed) which provided that:

  If any one of 5 or more persons who are conjointly committing gang-robbery, commits murder in so committing gang-robbery, every one of those persons shall be punished with death or imprisonment for life, and if he is not sentenced to death, shall also be punished with caning with not less than 12 strokes.